Frank-spark/Bunny-Game/README.md

 # Bunny Game: A Fun Coding Exercise for Kids 🐇🥕

 ## Introduction
+### Introduction

-This project is a simple **Python game** designed as a learning exercise for kids to explore the basics of coding.
-It uses the `Tkinter` library for creating graphical user interfaces (GUIs) and introduces concepts like event handling, random movements, and collision detection.
+This project is a simple Python game designed as a learning exercise for kids to explore the basics of coding.
+It uses the Tkinter library for creating graphical user interfaces (GUIs) and introduces concepts like event handling, random movements, and collision detection.

+The Bunny Game was born out of a desire to share my love of coding with my kids.
+They were always asking, *"What do you mean when you say you're codeing?"* It was hard to explain my work in a way they could understand, so one day, I decided to make it fun and relatable.
+I said, *"Let’s make a game, and I’ll show you what code is and how you can bring your ideas to life."*

+Since my daughter loves bunnies, we decided to create a game featuring a bunny as the main character.
+It turned out to be an exciting and engaging way for them to learn and see firsthand how coding can transform ideas into something interactive and fun!

 The game features:
 - A bunny controlled by arrow keys 🐇